 A healthy immune system requires full attention on the following fronts:

 Stress is our No. 1 killer, meaning our inability to metabolize and mitigate the stress response.
-We will never have a world without stress.
+We never will have a world without stress.
 Whether real or imagined, stress is here to stay.

-Check out the Tactical Fitness Report video Perfect Time for a De-loading Phase (video) in order to avoid over-training, over-stressing or under-recovery so your immune system can keep functioning optimally.
+Check out the Tactical Fitness Report video, Perfect Time for a De-loading Phase (video), in order to avoid overtraining, overstressing or under-recovery so your immune system can keep functioning optimally.

-Regardless of your fitness level, if you are pushing hard and feeling delayed onset muscle soreness (DOMS) for days after a workout, you are taxing your system and starting to create weaknesses in your immune response.
-This does not mean that you should stop training if you are advanced, and it also does not mean start training hard if you do not get exercise.
+Regardless of your fitness level, if you are pushing hard and feeling delayed onset muscle soreness for days after a workout, you are taxing your system and starting to create weaknesses in your immune response.
+This does not mean that you should stop training if you are advanced, and it also does not mean to start training hard if you do not get exercise.

 The idea is to find an activity that you consider a moderate level of movement and do it -- then actively pursue recovery by getting rest from that activity.
 For instance, it may be as simple as adding a walk for 10 minutes after every meal, or it could be running for 30 minutes instead of an hour like you normally do.

 The definition of moderate exercise depends on you.
-The goal is to not overdo any activity to the point that it compromises your immune response.
-Whether you call it over-training, lack of recovery or over-stress -- all will weaken the immune system as referenced in the study on exercise and the immune response.
+The goal is not to overdo any activity to the point that it compromises your immune response.
+Whether you call it overtraining, lack of recovery or overstress -- all will weaken the immune system as referenced in the study on exercise and the immune response.